ericLjin/ericLjin.github.io/index.md

 [Click here](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to go to my other account.

+JK, [here's](https://github.com/twojineric) the actual link to my other account.

 ## Fun things

 After years of planning and design, I have come up with the most efficient sorting algorithm possible.
 Take a look.